Berkeley-TAFLab/BoatControls/README.md

 ## 6/27/24
 LIS3MDL was finished yesterday.
 Turns out previous unit might have been broken?
 There was some issues using the standard LIS3MDL library so I resorted to using the Adafruit Sensor Lab library.
 Some calibration constants were updated.
 They should be updated again as our breadboard is put into the actual boat.
+Finished adding in GPS to the source files as well.
+Next up is the 433 MHz radio
+I should also start trying to get a GUI up and running that would be pretty cool.
+Also figure out some comm protocol to send data.